 They stopped at a sturdy little shop near the town square.
 The dusty, bustling, clattering interior contained the whole manufacturing process, from dressing and scutching the retted hemp to spinning and weaving it.

-The leggings Haru picked out—she didn’t even look at the higher-priced items—were like wearing a pair of rugs.
-With a bit of tugging to keep them from bunching up, Ryô managed to pull them over her silk ones.
+The pair Haru picked out—she didn’t even look at the higher-priced items—were like wearing a pair of rugs.
+With a bit of tugging to keep them from bunching up, Ryô managed to pull them over her silk leggings.

 Ryô’s heart thumped in her chest.
 After a moment of nervous silence, she said, “They’re, um, the last good ones I own.”